chaoss/wg-dei/focus-areas/project-and-community/documentation-usability.md

   * Describe your experience with using the documentation to understand the contribution process.
   * Describe your experience with using the documentation when you have a question about doing work in the community.
   * Describe your experience with using the documentation to understand how to help outreach efforts.
-  * How comfortable were you with the amount of technical terms present here? (adapt to survey using Likert scale [1-5])
+  * How comfortable were you with the number of technical terms present here? (adapt to survey using [Likert scale [1-5](https://www.google.com/url?q=https://en.wikipedia.org/wiki/Likert_scale&sa=D&source=docs&ust=1659115433727372&usg=AOvVaw37vXeAiiBHJtggznHJI6D3]))
   * Were there any terms or language you didn't understand?
   * What suggestions do you have for improving the project’s policies, processes, or guidelines available to new contributors?
   * After interviewing, the community can track responses to each prompt as `Positive experience`, `Negative experience`, or `Neutral experience` and report these month-over-month to see improvement over time.
-* Ask questions regarding readability and scannability such as: Does the documentation use organizing constructs, such as:
+* Ask questions regarding readability and scannability such as; Does the documentation use organizing construct?
+Such as:
   * Headings
   * Text and Code Blocks
   * Bullets versus Paragraphs
   * Anchors
 * Walkthrough with intended users of the documentation.
 Observe how they interact and use the documentation and where they get stuck.
 This can be a video conference session where the user of the documentation shares their screen.
 * Ask users of documentation to write a [friction log](https://devrel.net/developer-experience/an-introduction-to-friction-logging) and describe what issues they had with documentation.
 This gives concrete use cases for documentation editors to understand how to improve the documentation for the specific user.
-* Consider if different versions of documentation are available for different audiences.
-For example, a light-weight version and a very detailed version of the documentation.
+* Consider if different versions of the documentation are available for different audiences.
+For example, a lightweight version and a very detailed version of the documentation.